 Dressing for Success

-It’s all very well knowing how to shake a hand and how to introduce the Chief Executive, but if your clothes don’t match your new found confidence and soft skills then you’re back to square one.
-We will look at the numerous formal and semi-formal dress codes and what these really mean for men & women, as well as discussing how to carry your designer handbag and wear those sunglasses without looking tacky!
+We will look at the numerous formal and semi-formal dress codes and what these really mean for men & women, as well as discussing how to carry your designer handbag and wear those sunglasses on the shores of Saint-Tropez.
 Our clothes can say a lot about us and many do not think enough about what they pick out to wear in the morning and the connotations and silent messages that they give out.
 Our tutors will discuss body shapes and body mapping, look at individual colourings of the students, and talk about how to create and maintain the ideal capsule wardrobe.

 A Gentleman's Wardrobe (for the men)